xpepper/tracco/README.md

 ## Contributing
 [![Pair program with me!](http://pairprogramwith.me/badge.png)](mailto:pierodibello@gmail.com)

+I'd like to pair with anyone wishing to contribute on Tracco.
+Contact me!

 If you'd like to hack on Tracco, start by forking the repo on GitHub:

 https://github.com/xpepper/tracco